filecoin-project/go-legs/README.md

 Brokers can be created with a `AllowPeer` function.
 This function determines if the broker handles messages from a publisher, when a message is received from a new publisher with whom a sync has not already been done.

-Broker keep track of the latest head each publisher is already synced, to avoid exchanging all the DAG from scratch in every update, and instead downloading only the part that has not been synced.
+Brokers keep track of the latest head for each publisher that it has synced to avoid exchanging the whole DAG from scratch in every update, instead downloading only the part that has not been synced.
 This value is not persisted as part of the library.
 If you want to start a `Broker` which has already partially synced with a provider you can use:
 ```golang
 bkr, err := legs.NewBroker(dstHost, dstStore, dstLnkS, "/legs/topic", allowPeer)